Sudan's military dissolves transitional government in coup - KRDO

 But on Monday the PM and multiple government ministers and officials were arrested.

-Hamdok and his wife Muna Abdallah, who had been placed under house arrest earlier in the day, have been detained in an undisclosed location, his economic advisor Adam Hireka told CNN.
+Hamdok and his wife Muna Abdallah, who had been placed under house arrest earlier in the day, have been detained in an undisclosed location, his economic adviser Adam Hireka told CNN.

 Hours later, the head of Sudan’s armed forces dashed hopes that an elected government would be in place anytime soon.